Corporate governance

 Our Board of Directors is supported by regulated Committees, which analyze specific matters concerning the Company and issue recommendations to the Board.

-This Committee is comprised exclusively of independent directors, with a minimum of three members appointed or removed by the Board of Directors, at the proposal of the Chairman.
+This Committee is comprised exclusively of independent directors, with a minimum of three members appointed or removed by the Board of Directors, with exception of the Chairman.
 In addition, the Chairman of this Committee may not preside over the Board of Directors and is selected based on his experience, ability and professional prestige.
-The chairman of our Audit and Corporate Governance Committee was ratified at the Annual Ordinary General Shareholders’
+The chairman of our Audit Committee was ratified at the Annual Ordinary General Shareholders’

 Is responsible for, among other:

-• Supervising and evaluating our external auditors and analyzing their reports (including their audit opinion)
+• Supervise and evaluate our external auditors and analyze their reports (including their opinion of our annual report)

-• Analyzing and supervising the preparation of our financial statements and making a recommendation to the Board of Directors for their approval
+• Analyze and supervise the preparation of our financial statements and make recommendations to the board of directors on their approval

-• Informing the Board of Directors of the status of our internal controls and internal audit and their adequacy
+• Inform the board of directors of the status of our internal controls, our internal audit and their adequacy

-• Supervising the execution of related party transactions and transactions representing 20% or more of consolidated assets being undertaken under applicable law
+• Supervise the execution of related party transactions and transactions representing 20% or more of our consolidated assets being undertaken pursuant to applicable law

-• Requesting reports from our Executive Officers or independent experts whenever it deems appropriate
+• Request reports from our executive officers or independent experts whenever it deems appropriate

-• Investigating and informing the Board of Directors of any irregularities that it may encounter
+• Investigate and inform the board of directors of any irregularities that it may encounter

-• Receiving and analyzing recommendations and observations made by the shareholders, members of the Board of Directors, Executive Officers or any third party and taking necessary action
+• Receive and analyze recommendations and observations made by the shareholders, members of the board of directors, executive officers or any third party and take the necessary actions

-• Supervising compliance by our Chief Executive Officer with the instructions provided by our board or shareholders
+• Supervise compliance by our chief executive officer of instructions provided by our board of directors or shareholders

-• Providing an annual report to the board in respect of our accounting policies, their sufficiency and adequacy, and consistency
+• Provide an annual report to the board in respect of accounting policies and their sufficiency, adequacy and consistency

-• Assisting the Board of Directors with the preparation of reports for the annual Shareholders’ Meeting
+• Assist our board of directors in the preparation of reports for the annual shareholders’ meeting

 José Luis Fernández Fernández